Lzww0608/Lzww0608/README.md

 # Hi there, I'm Lzww 👋

-> A boy with long hair coding the future. 🎸
+> A boy with long hair.

-I am a passionate developer deeply interested in the intersection of algorithms and systems.
-My focus is on building efficient, scalable software and exploring the frontiers of AI.
+I am a passionate developer deeply interested in algorithms and systems.

 ### 🚀 What I'm into
 * **Competitive Programming:** I love solving complex algorithmic challenges and optimizing for time/space complexity.